There’s only one thing that pains my heart more than overhearing a beautiful, put-together woman on bad first date at a restaurant.

 This topic means the world to me.
 I knew I had to write about it eventually.

-Mostly because it’s so much less socially awkward than pulling strangers into bathroom stalls.
+Mostly because it’s so much less socially awkward than pulling strangers into bathroom stalls at restaurants.

 So today.
 Briefly.
 My lifetime ban on side salads.
 And why I couldn’t feel more “healthy” about it.